raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

   //=> 441
 ```

 The final rule of thumb is thus: *Our code should make the simple things easy, and the complex things possible*.
-Therefore, we write simle functions for mapping, filtering, or finding things in a lazy way, and we use tools like `foldr` when we encounter something that doesn't neatly correspond to one of our simple tools.
+Therefore, we write simple functions for mapping, filtering, or finding things in a lazy way, and we use tools like `foldr` when we encounter something that doesn't neatly correspond to one of our simple tools.

 (Discuss on [/r/javascript](https://www.reddit.com/r/javascript/comments/mdntyc/foldl_foldr_and_associative_order/))